 SecureVPN’s website also features a blog covering security and privacy industry news, as well as service updates, and VPN tips, as part of a well-rounded website.

 Supports is limited to ticket-based queries at the moment.
-That said, responses take up to several days, though the answers I received were polite and informative.
+In addition, responses can take up to several days, which isnt great.
+However, the answers I received were polite and informative.

 Registering for SecureVPN requires your name, a working email address, and credit card information.
-Then, simply download the app relevant to you and then follow the installation instructions.
+Following that you simply download the app relevant to you and then follow the installation instructions.
 The entire process took roughly ten minutes.

 In line with other service aspects, the Secure VPN Windows client isn’t that expansive.
-You may choose which server to connect to from the dropdown menu pictured below, and tap the Connect/Disconnect button to link to a server.
+You may choose which server to connect to from the drop-down menu pictured below.
+Tap the Connect/Disconnect button to link to a server.

-Connecting to any particular server didn’t seem to pose any problem.
+Connecting to any particular server didn’t seem to pose any problems.
 There aren’t any additional useful (and often industry-standard) features such as a killswitch in case you connection drops, or an auto-boot option to connect to SecureVPN the moment you power on your computer.
 That said, the SecureVPN client is ok, though it would definitely benefit from some updating as we’ll explore next in the Performance section below.
 Again, this is a rather slim client considering what you pay.

-That being said, there were luckily no DNS leaks to be found, all.
+That being said, there were luckily no DNS leaks detected – which is good.
 Nevertheless, in light of the above, it’s always good practice to run periodic tests and make sure everything is in working order as it should be.
 You may use ipleak.net to check DNS leaks and the WebRTC Bug, while test-ipv6.com looks for IPv6 leaks.
-There’s also doileak.net, combining bits and pieces of the other two tests, for more peace of mind.
+There’s also doileak.net, combining bits and pieces of the other two tests for added peace of mind.

-The SecureVPN Android client doesn’t differ much from it’s desktop counterparts, though it oddly seemed to connect to the correct servers it purported to.
-I’m still unsure what was off with the Windows client in terms of properly connection.
-Hopefully it will be addresses soon.
+The SecureVPN Android client doesn’t differ much from the desktop version.
+Oddly it seemed to connect to the correct servers, unlike the Windows version.
+I’m still unsure what the problem was with the Windows client.
+Hopefully it will be addressed soon.

 I wasn’t so sure about